kvas-it/mcp-notes/README.md

 **Parameters:**
 - `parent` (str, optional): Parent directory name to list child notes.
 If not provided, lists top-level notes only.

-**Returns:** List of note information including filename, title, and tags.
+**Returns:** List of note information including filename, title, tags, and optional count information for notes with children.

 **Examples:**
 ```python